aliexpressru/memcached/README.md

 - `NodesRebuildingPeriod`: Period to rebuild nodes using dns lookup by Headless Service
 - `NodesHealthCheckPeriod`: Period to check if nodes are responsive.
 If node is not responded during `SocketPool.ConnectionTimeout` it is marked as dead and will be deleted from memcached nodes until it is responsive again
-- `UseSocketPoolForNodeHealthChecks` : If set to `true` node health checker mechanism should use socket pool to obtain sockets for nodes health checks.
+- `UseSocketPoolForNodeHealthChecks`: If set to `true` node health checker mechanism should use socket pool to obtain sockets for nodes health checks.
 If set to `false`, new non-pooled socket will be created for each node health check
+- `MaintainerCyclesToCloseSocketAfter`: Number of memcached maintainer cycles to close `NumberOfSocketsToClosePerPool` (see later) socket connections after.
+The sockets are going to be destroyed on the next maintainer cycle after the specified number
+- `NumberOfSocketsToClosePerPool`: Number of sockets to close per pool on each `MaintainerCyclesToCloseSocketAfter`

 ### Jitter